 Other than that, players also have access to challenges and leaderboards, which allow the best performers to earn additional $SC and other accolades.

 Global Poker deposits and withdrawals

 Global Poker isn’t a traditional poker room and, therefore, doesn’t accept direct USD deposits.
-In order to play for $weeps Coins, you must purchase Golden Coins via PayPal.
+In order to play for $weeps Coins, you can purchase Golden Coins via credit card.
 Then, you’ll be awarded your $sweeps for free.
-As soon as you click a GC+$weeps Coins package, you will be taken to your PayPal log-in screen.
+As soon as you click a GC+$weeps Coins package, you will be taken to a credit card deposit screen.

 Unlike every other iGaming platform, Global Poker doesn’t support Neteller payments or e-Banking transactions.

 As briefly touched on above, you must verify your account before you’ll be allowed to cash out.
 Verification entails providing Global Poker’s staff with a scan of your passport, driver’s license, or a government-issued ID.
 You’ll also be required to send a scan of a supporting document, such as a lease agreement form or a utility bill.